Once you have created a test suite, you will want to use it to actually test your model. There are a few ways to do this.

 If you want to run a test suite against a stock model (e.g. base gpt-4o), you can do so by clicking the “Start Run” button on the upper-right of the test-suite page.

-When ran, it will pull outputs from the model you choose - then run the checks against the outputs.
+When run, it will generate outputs from the model you choose, and then evaluate checks.

 Note: By default, we only make a subset of models available to users.
 If you’re interested in using additional models, including those hosted on Bedrock and Azure, please reach out to the Vals team.